Ethiopian Parliament Building: New building

 In 2012, it was announced that a new parliament building would be built.
 It would be designed by a consortium of the Dutch architectural firms of Treurniet Architectuur and Michiel Clercx Architectuur and the Ethiopian firm of Addis Mebratu and S7 Architects.
 The design of the building is centered upon three drum-like shapes, symbolising Negarit drums, which were sounded upon the promulgation of imperial decrees.
 The symbol of the law-making process is transferred to the building's design.
-The three "drums" will host the House of People's Representatives, House of Federation, and the parliamentary library.
+The three "drums" will host the House of Peoples' Representatives, House of Federation, and the parliamentary library.
 Since the site is sloped, below the drums will sit offices for MPs and their staff.